prof-rossetti/intro-to-python/units/unit-6.md

-# Unit 6: Networks, and Processing Data from the Internet
+# Unit 6: Processing Data from the Internet

 ## Learning Objectives